Top Software Developer Interview Questions with Example Answers [2022]

 • - Knowledge of data structures

-• - Ability to compare and contrast data structures
+• - Ability to evaluate data

 What the interviewer is looking for: